The Daily Star (Bangladesh)

-The Daily Star is a leading Bangladeshi English-language daily newspaper.
-It is the largest circulating daily English-language newspaper in the country.
-Founded by Syed Mohammed Ali on 14 January 1991, as Bangladesh transitioned and restored parliamentary democracy, the newspaper became popular for its outspoken coverage of politics, corruption and foreign policy.
+The Daily Star is a Bangladeshi English-language daily newspaper.
+It is by far the largest circulating English-language newspaper in the country.
+Founded by Syed Mohammed Ali on 14 January 1991, as Bangladesh transitioned and restored parliamentary democracy, the newspaper became popular for its outspoken coverage of politics, corruption, and foreign policy.
 It is considered a newspaper of record for Bangladesh.
-The newspaper is known for its "reputation for journalistic integrity and liberal and progressive views - a kind of Bangladeshi New York Times".
-Its slogan is "Journalism Without Fear or Favour".
+The newspaper has been described as having a "reputation for journalistic integrity and liberal and progressive views - a kind of Bangladeshi New York Times".

-Mahfuz Anam serves as editor and publisher of The Daily Star.
-Its motto, "Your Right to Know", appears above its logo on the front page.
+Mahfuz Anam serves as the editor and publisher of The Daily Star.
 The Daily Star is owned by Mediaworld, in which a major share is held by the Transcom Group.
-Star Business is the business edition of the paper and highly popular.
+Star Business, the business edition of the paper, is highly popular.
+The newspaper serves its Bengali readership digitally through its website.